react-prime/create-react-prime/README.md

       -
     </td>
     <td>
-      Installs one of the supported boilerplate types.
+      Installs one of the supported boilerplates.
     </td>
   </tr>
   <tr>